HaoDK12/DeepOne_model/README.md

 ## Introduction

 DeepOne is an online and offline computational tool designed to predict templated 1-bp insertion frequencies in CRISPR/Cas9-mediated genome editing.
 Based on previous findings<sup>1,2,3</sup>, such insertions—especially at the 17th position upstream of the PAM—are frequent and biologically meaningful.
 Leveraging data from over 15,000 gRNAs, we trained a deep learning model in HEK293 cells, and fine-tuned it for six other cell lines<sup>4</sup>.
+To broaden the applicability of DeepOne, we extended it to SpCas9-NG and SpG 1-bp prediction tasks.

-> DeepOne achieves state-of-the-art accuracy across various cellular contexts and is freely available at [dreamdb.biomed.au.dk/DeepOne](https://dreamdb.biomed.au.dk/DeepOne/home).
+> DeepOne achieves state-of-the-art accuracy across various cellular contexts and SpCas9 enzymes and is freely available at [dreamdb.biomed.au.dk/DeepOne](https://dreamdb.biomed.au.dk/DeepOne/home).

 ## Requirements
 Test with